 The Board is responsible for more than 3,600 km2 of water within the district, the area not only includes the mainstem of the River Forth, the estuary and coast, but also the tributaries.
 These include, but not limited to: Allan, Almond, Avon, Bannockburn, Carron, Devon, Esk, Leny, Leven, Teith, Tyne, Water of Leith

 The Board is elected and any proprietor can stand for election.
 The Board also has powers to co-opt members.
-Currently two salmon anglers are represented on the Board.
+Currently three salmon anglers are represented on the Board.
 See “About Us” for more information.

 Angling within the District